Read Mapping Near Non-Volatile Memory: : Macroscopic View

+PMIT and PMITIL generation constitutes a pre-processing step which \arch\ needs to perform only once, offline, for each \srg, before {\em read mapping} starts.
+As {\em read mapping} entails mapping a large number short {\em read}s to a given {\em reference} of the same species, this overhead does not apply to runtime, and is easy to amortize.

 Upon receipt of a new \ssq\ from the head of the input queue, FilterU uses the first \seed\ bases of the \ssq\ as the {\em prefix} to consult PMITIL, and subsequently, PMIT.
 FilterU keeps the \ssq\ being processed in the FilterU {\em Query Register} (FilterUQR) as filtering is in progress.
-If there is a match, FilterU first broadcasts the \ssq\ being processed to all TCAM arrays.
-Then, it sends the corresponding TCAM array, column and row number (i.e., PMIs) to MatchU, over the {\em search queue}.
+If there is a match in the PMI tables, FilterU first broadcasts the \ssq\ being processed to all TCAM arrays.
+Then, it sends the corresponding TCAM array, column and row number (i.e., the Potential Match Indices, PMIs) to MatchU, over the {\em search queue}.
 We will refer to these TCAM coordinates as $array_\#$, $col_\#$, and $row_\#$, respectively.